 My research focuses on textual scholarship, computation, and creative and critical methods for studying book history and literary texts.
 I serve as the Associate Director of the Herman Melville Electronic Library and contribute to Melville’s Marginalia Online as an associate editor.
 I tend to publish essays on nineteenth and twentieth century literature, but I also venture beyond those periods occasionally.
 I also experiment with various digital methods to facilitate better access to, and knowledge of, cultural heritage, including network analysis, data analysis, and digital curation.
 My short book, Publishing Scholarly Editions: Archives, Computing, and Experience (2021), shows some of those experiments.

-I am also working to educate people on the environmental impact of digital research by coordinating the Green Digital Humanities Tool-kit group for the Digital Humanities Climate Coalition.
+I am also working collaboratively to educate people on the environmental impact of digital research by coordinating the Green Digital Humanities Tool-kit group for the Digital Humanities Climate Coalition.

 Recent Work